reframejs/reframe/docs/overview.template.md

 We expect this trend to considerably increase:
 React will increasingly be used for any kind of app that involves a UI, becoming the de facto universal view library.
-The section "The React Future" provides a rationale for that trend.
+The section "The Future of React" provides a rationale for that trend.

 Reframe embraces this future by supporting pretty much every type of web apps.

-Let's imagine for example that we want to create a web app where 95% of the app's content shown to the user is not interactive.
+Let's, for example, imagine that we want to create a web app where 95% of the app's content shown to the user is not interactive.
 In other words, 95% of the DOM is static.
 To implement our 95% DOM-static part, it would seem natural to use a DOM-static framework such as RoR or Django and use React for our DOM-dynamic parts.
-But, as explained in the section "The React Future", it actually makes sense to use React for everything, even for the 95% static part of the app.
+But, as explained in the section "The Future of React", it actually makes sense to use React for everything, even for the 95% static part of the app.
 Reframe allows you to create such 95% DOM-static app today.

-In short, no matter what type of web app you want, you can use Reframe to quickly get started.
+In short, no matter what kind of web app you want, you can use Reframe to quickly get started.

 #### Customization